A $C^1$-It\^o's formula for flows of semimartingale distributions: Introduction

 where $A$ is a continuous finite variation process, $\sigma^{\circ}$ is progressively measurable, and both $M$ and $M^{\circ}$ are continuous martingales.
 Let $\Gc := \sigma(M^{\circ}_t, t \ge 0)$ denote the sub-$\sigma$-field generated by $M^{\circ}$, which is usually referred to as the common noise $\sigma$-field in the mean-field literature.
 Then, one defines a process $m = (m_t)_{t \ge 0}$, taking values in the space $\Pc(\R^d)$ of probability measures on $\R^d$, by

 Besides, we consider a continuous weak Dirichlet process $Y$ with (unique) decomposition

 where $M^Y$ is the martingale part {of $Y$}, and $A^Y$ is its orthogonal part (see Section \ref{sec:Ito} for a precise definition).
-Under some (essentially integrability) technical conditions, we provide a $C^1$-It\^o's formula as follows: for a continuous function $F: (t,y,m) \in \R_+ \x \R^d \x \Pc (\R^d) \longrightarrow F(t,y,m) \in \R$ with continuous partial derivative $D_y F$ {in} $y$, and continuous intrinsic derivative $D_m F$ (see Section \ref{sec:Ito} for a precise definition), one has
+Under some (essentially related to integrability) technical conditions, we prove that, for a continuous function $F: (t,y,m) \in \R_+ \x \R^d \x \Pc (\R^d) \longrightarrow F(t,y,m) \in \R$ with continuous partial derivative $D_y F$ {in} $y$, and continuous intrinsic derivative $D_m F$ (see Section \ref{sec:Ito} for a precise definition), one has

 where $\Gamma$ is an orthogonal process.
-When $F$ is a $C^2$-functional, $\Gamma$ can be explicitly expressed {in terms of the} first order derivative $\partial_t F$, together with the second order derivatives $D^2_y F$, $D_x D_m F$ and $D^2_m F$ (see e.g. \cite[Section 6]{Carmona and Delarue}).
-In particular, this extends the classical $C^1$-It\^o's formula such as in \cite{Gozzi and Russo}.
+When $F$ is a $C^2$-functional, $\Gamma$ can be explicitly expressed {in terms of the} first order time derivative $\partial_t F$, together with the second order derivatives $D^2_y F$, $D_x D_m F$ and $D^2_m F$ (see e.g. \cite[Section 6]{Carmona and Delarue}).
+In particular, we extend the It\^o's formula for $C^1$-transformation of weak Dirichlet processes of \cite{Gozzi and Russo} to our context. \\

-The $C^1$-It\^o's formula allows essentially one to identify the martingale part of the process $(F(t,Y_t, m_t))_{t \ge 0}$, which is usually enough in many concrete situations of the application.
-Let us refer to \cite{Gozzi and Russo} for an application to an optimal control problem, and to \cite{Bouchard Tan} for some applications in mathematical finance.

-As the first application of our $C^1$-It\^o's formula on flows of measures, we study a McKean-Vlasov optimal control problem of the form:
+Importantly, this formula allows one to identify the martingale part of the process $F(\cdot,Y, m)$, which is enough in many practical situations of application.
+Let us for instance refer to \cite{Gozzi and Russo} for an application {in optimal control}, and to \cite{Bouchard Tan} for some applications in mathematical finance.
+The second contribution of this paper is to provide a new type of application in the form of a verification argument.
+Namely, we consider a McKean-Vlasov optimal control problem of the form:

-where, given two independent Brownian motions $W$ and $W^{\circ}$, $X^{\nu}$ is defined by the controlled McKean-Vlasov SDE
+where, given two independent Brownian motions $W$ and $W^{\circ}$, $X^{\nu}$ is defined by the controlled McKean-Vlasov SDE:

 and where an admissible control process $\nu \in \Uc$ is a $\F^{W^{\circ}}$-progressively measurable process taking value in a compact set ${\Ur} \subset \R^d$.
-In {the} above, $W^{\circ}$ is the so-called common noise Brownian motion, and $\F^{W^{\circ}}$ denotes the filtration generated by $W^{\circ}$.
-Notice that in the above problem, one only controls the drift process, and the control depends only on the common noise Brownian motion $W^{\circ}$.
+In {the} above, $W^{\circ}$ is the so-called common noise, and $\F^{W^{\circ}}$ denotes the filtration generated by $W^{\circ}$.
+Notice that one only controls the drift process, and the control depends only on the common noise $W^{\circ}$.
 For this McKean-Vlasov control problem, the value function can be written as $V(t, m)$, where $V$ is the unique (viscosity) solution of the master HJB equation (see e.g. Pham and Wei \cite{Pham and Wei}):

 where $\L[V]$ is a linear operator {involving $D_x D_m V$} and $D^2_m V$ (see Section \ref{sec:Verification} for an explicit expression), and $H$ is the Hamiltonian given by